• Federal Court

 What happens if you are a tenant in common?

-• If you own the home as tenants in common and you become bankrupt, the trustee’s name is placed on the Certificate of Title in place of your name.
+• If you own the home as tenants in common and you become bankrupt, the trustee’s name is placed on the legal title in place of your name.
 This is to enable the trustee to sell the home.

-• If the co-owner is not cooperating with the trustee and they fail to reach an agreement, the trustee can ask the court to appoint a ‘statutory trustee for sale’.
+• If the co-owner does not cooperate with the trustee, the trustee can ask the court to appoint a ‘statutory trustee for sale’.
 Appointing a statutory trustee will force the sale of the home.
 This may occur even if the non-bankrupt co-owner is financially stable and has not contributed to the bankruptcy in any way.

 Things to be aware of during the sale process